Understand Your Right To Protest

 When Protests Become Illegal

 Your right to assemble is allowable only when that assembly is peaceful and does not cause harm to the public.
-If your protest crosses the line, it is likely you will break laws.
+If your protest crosses the line, you will likely break laws.

 States and localities have laws that restrict the right to protest.
 Most states do not have specific anti-protest laws, but they do have laws concerning details that impact your protest rights, such as limits on areas where you can hold a protest or requirements for you to secure a permit.